pppoe/cisd/README.md

 ## About

 A demo uses Actions to run Stable Diffusion to generate images with Github servers.
 More details can be found in the blog post
 [Generate Image with Github CI Action for free ](https://blog.haoxiang.org/2024/01/generate-image-with-github-ci-action-for-free/)

+Dockerfile is used to build pppoe/dev:cisd

 ## Credits